 Are Coaxial Cable Connections Weatherproofed?

-You should also ensure your outdoor coaxial cable connections are resistant to moisture.
+Actually no. You should therefore ensure your outdoor coaxial cable connections are resistant to moisture.

 - You can place a rubber boot (such as Coaxial F Boots) on connections with ground blocks, splitters, etc.